Private sector employers and employees

 While we will endeavour to remove any posts that have the potential to offend, you can also report and/or block anyone who has posted a comment which is perceived as offensive.

-Posts, content or comment by third parties on this page do not necessarily reflect the views of Wageline or the Private Sector Labour Relations division of the Department of Mines, Industry Regulation and Safety.
+Posts, content or comment by third parties on our social media pages do not necessarily reflect the views of Wageline or the Private Sector Labour Relations division of the Department of Mines, Industry Regulation and Safety.

 Our social media is not monitored 24/7 and you are not guaranteed an immediate response.
 Generally, the inbox and comments are responded to between the hours of 8am and 5pm Monday to Friday (AWST) and intermittently at weekends.

 Please be aware that two systems of employment law operate in WA and that businesses in WA and their employees are either in the state industrial relations system or the national industrial relations system, based on how the business or organisation is operated.
 Visit Wageline’s Guide to who is in the state system for more information.

 You can contact Wageline for answers to questions about: